abdelqader-alomari/reading_notes/class-09.md

 ### Things I want to know more about

-Of course more about node.js and modules !.
+Of course more about node.js and modules and Functional Programming !